cms-ml/documentation/content/inference/particlenet.md

 === "Train on local GPUs"

     The three networks can be trained with a universal script.
 Enter the `weaver` base folder and run the following command.
-Note that `${data_config}`, `${model_config}`, and `${prefix}` refers to the value in the above table for each example, and the fake path should be replaced with the correct one.
+Note that `${DATA_CONFIG}`, `${MODEL_CONFIG}`, and `${PREFIX}` refers to the value in the above table for each example, and the fake path should be replaced with the correct one.

     ```python
+    PREFIX='<prefix-from-table>'
+    MODEL_CONFIG='<model-config-from-table>'
+    DATA_CONFIG='<data-config-from-table>'
+    PATH_TO_SAMPLES='<your-path-to-samples>'

     python train.py \
-    --data-train '<path-to-samples>/prep/top_train_*.awkd' \
+     --data-train ${PATH_TO_SAMPLES}'/prep/top_train_*.root' \
-    --data-val '<path-to-samples>/prep/top_val_*.awkd' \
+     --data-val ${PATH_TO_SAMPLES}'/prep/top_val_*.root' \
-    --fetch-by-file --fetch-step 1 \
+     --fetch-by-file --fetch-step 1 --num-workers 3 \
-    --num-workers 3 \
-    --data-config data/benchmark/${data_config} \
+     --data-config top_tagging/data/${DATA_CONFIG} \
-    --network-config networks/benchmark/${model_config} \
+     --network-config top_tagging/networks/${MODEL_CONFIG} \
-    --model-prefix output/${prefix} \
+     --model-prefix output/${PREFIX} \
      --gpus 0,1 --batch-size 1024 --start-lr 5e-3 --num-epochs 20 --optimizer ranger \
-    --log output/${prefix}.train.log
+     --log output/${PREFIX}.train.log
     ```

-    Here `--gpus 0,1` specifies the GPUs to run with the device ID 1 and 2. please use `--gpu ''`.
+    Here `--gpus 0,1` specifies the GPUs to run with the device ID 1 and 2.
+For training on CPUs, please use `--gpu ''`.

     A detailed description of the training command can be found in [`Weaver` README](https://github.com/hqucms/weaver).
 We would say a few more words in the data loading options, because it depends on the scenarios we feed in the input data.
 Here are several caveats.

     !!! warning "Caveats on the data loading options" Our goal in data loading is to guarantee that the data loaded in every mini-batch is evenly distributed with different labels, though they are not necessarily stored evenly in the file.
-Despite this goal, we also need to ensure that on-the-fly data loading into the memory should be smooth and not be the bottleneck; the total amount of loaded data also need to be controlled so as not to explode the entire memory.
+Besides, we also need to ensure that the on-the-fly loading and preprocessing of data should be smooth and not be a bottleneck of the data delivering pipeline.
+The total amount of loaded data also need to be controlled so as not to explode the entire memory.
 These all guide us on how we choose the correct option.

          - in the default case, data are loaded from every input file with a small proportion per fetch-step, provided by `--fetch-step` (default is 0.01).
 This adapts to the case when we have multiple classes of input, each class having multiple files (e.g., it adapts to the real CMS application because we may have multiple `nano_i.root` files for different input classes).
 The strategy gathered all pieces per fetch-step from all input files, shuffle them, and present the data we need in each regular mini-batch.
 One can also append `--num-workers n` with `n` being the number of paralleled workers to load the data.
          - `--fetch-step 1 --num-workers 1`.
 This strategy helps in the case we have few input files with data in different labels not evenly distributed.
 In the extreme case, we only have 1 file, with all data at the top being one class (signal) and data at the bottom being another class (background), or we have 2 or multiple files, each containing a specific class.
 In this option, `--fetch-step 1` guarantees the entire data in the file is loaded and participate in the shuffle.
 Therefore all classes are safely mixed before sending to the mini-batch. `--num-workers 1` means we only use one worker that takes care of all files to avoid inconsistent loading speeds of multiple workers (depending on CPUs).
 This strategy can further cooperate with `--in-memory` so that all data are put permanently in memory and will not be reloaded every epoch.